linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 $$

 If $\operatorname{var}_{t}\left(r_{t+1}\right)$ was constant,  then the difference between conditional expected simple and log returns would be roughly constant most of the difference would be absorbed by the intercept term $a$ in the regression without affecting the slope coefficient $b$.
 However,  in reality volatility is time-varying and it may also vary with $\log \mathrm{P} / \mathrm{D}$,  which means it can affect the slope coefficient.
-So,  to get usable inputs for asset allocation optimization,  it makes sense for us to use simple,  not log returns as the dependent variable in the regression.
+So,  to get usable inputs for [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] optimization,  it makes sense for us to use simple,  not log returns as the dependent variable in the regression.

 Panel B of Table 4.2 shows the result: The slope coefficient is much bigger than in Panel A,  the $t$-statistic is now -2.428 ,  which is statistically significantly different from zero at a $5/% level,    and the $R^{2}$ is now $1.3/%.